ktomino/ITM352_F19_repo/README.md

-# hello-world
-Just another repository

-I really like dogs, sleeping, ice pops, and hanging out with my boyfriend.
+# Repo for ITM 352 Fall 2019 Labs and Assignments
+Put all my 352 stuff here